jnozzi/cocoadev.com/markdown/NSCellSubclassProblem.md

 		mPath = [path retain];

 		[mIconImage release];
-		mIconImage = General/[[NSWorkspace sharedWorkspace] iconForFile:path];
+		mIconImage = [[NSWorkspace sharedWorkspace] iconForFile:path];
 		[mIconImage setScalesWhenResized:YES];
-		[mIconImage setSize:General/NSMakeSize(32.0f, 32.0f)];
+		[mIconImage setSize:NSMakeSize(32.0f, 32.0f)];
 		[mIconImage setFlipped:YES];
 		[mIconImage retain];
 	}
 }

-- (General/NSImage*)iconImage
+- (NSImage*)iconImage
 {
 	return mIconImage;
 }

-- (General/NSString*)path
+- (NSString*)path
 {
 	return mPath;
 }

-- (General/NSString*)fileName
+- (NSString*)fileName
 {
 	return [mPath lastPathComponent];
 }

-- (void)drawInteriorWithFrame:(General/NSRect)cellFrame inView:(General/NSView *)controlView
+- (void)drawInteriorWithFrame:(NSRect)cellFrame inView:(NSView *)controlView
 {
-	General/NSSize imageSize = [mIconImage size];
+	NSSize imageSize = [mIconImage size];

-	General/NSPoint imagePoint;
+	NSPoint imagePoint;
 	imagePoint.x = 10.0f;
 	imagePoint.y = (cellFrame.size.height / 2) - (imageSize.height / 2);

-	[mIconImage drawAtPoint:imagePoint fromRect:[mIconImage drawingRect] operation:General/NSCompositeSourceOver fraction:1.0];
+	[mIconImage drawAtPoint:imagePoint fromRect:[mIconImage drawingRect] operation:NSCompositeSourceOver fraction:1.0];

-	General/NSString* path = [self path];
+	NSString* path = [self path];
-	General/NSString* filename = [self fileName];
+	NSString* filename = [self fileName];

-	General/NSColor* filenameColor = General/[NSColor blackColor];
+	NSColor* filenameColor = [NSColor blackColor];
-	General/NSColor* pathColor = General/[NSColor lightGrayColor];
+	NSColor* pathColor = [NSColor lightGrayColor];

-	[filename drawAtPoint:General/NSMakePoint(52.0f, 10.0f) withAttributes:[fileNameFont drawingAttributesWithColor:filenameColor]];
+	[filename drawAtPoint:NSMakePoint(52.0f, 10.0f) withAttributes:[fileNameFont drawingAttributesWithColor:filenameColor]];
-	[path drawAtPoint:General/NSMakePoint(52.0f, cellFrame.size.height - 25.0f) withAttributes:[pathFont drawingAttributesWithColor:pathColor]];
+	[path drawAtPoint:NSMakePoint(52.0f, cellFrame.size.height - 25.0f) withAttributes:[pathFont drawingAttributesWithColor:pathColor]];
 }

 ----
-See General/MemoryManagement.
+See MemoryManagement.
 When you assign an ivar to a class factory method, you must retain it.
 ----
 Code has been updated to the above suggestion, but the crash has not changed.

 ----
-You need to implement General/NSCopying.
+You need to implement NSCopying.
 Cells get copied a lot and the default implementation will completely break the memory management on your own ivars, so overriding it is mandatory.

-If that still doesn't work, try General/NSZombieEnabled.
+If that still doesn't work, try NSZombieEnabled.
 As a supplement or alternative, override     -dealloc and put a breakpoint on it so you can see where and why it's getting called.
 ----
-OK, thanks, implementing General/NSCopying have fixed the problem.
+OK, thanks, implementing NSCopying have fixed the problem.
 For anyone who is curious, here is the copyWithZone: implementation:

-- (id)copyWithZone:(General/NSZone *)zone
+- (id)copyWithZone:(NSZone *)zone
 {
-	General/JLFileCell* cellCopy = General/[[JLFileCell allocWithZone:zone] init];
+	JLFileCell* cellCopy = [[JLFileCell allocWithZone:zone] init];

 	[cellCopy setFilePath:[self path]];